miztiik/aws-real-time-use-cases/templates/interview_topics.md

    - "Day-In-Life-Of-{Job-Role}"
 1. What projects are you working on now?

+   _ Please be prepared with atleast two project[s] to discuss with the viewers_

    > _Examples:_
    > I am building ci/cd pipeline to deliver new features to our IoT app
    > I wrote an script to automate routine ops works - like health checking apps